• Home

 • Chop the cherry tomatoes into halves and slice off the corn kernels from the cob.

-• Tear off the mint leaves from the stem, do the same with the basil.
+• Tear off the mint leaves from the stem, and do the same with the basil.
 Rub them between your palms to activate the aromas.

-• In a large bowl, grate in the garlic cloves with a microplane.
+• In a large bowl, grate the garlic cloves with a microplane.
 Add the paprika, coriander, red pepper flakes and salt.
 Drizzle in the red wine vinegar and the olive oil.
 Mix to combine.

 • Add the tomatoes and corn to the large bowl.
 Toss with clean hands to coat everything in the dressing.
 Then add in the herbs and sausage and toss again a few times.
 You don't want to toss the herbs too much or else they will get a little beat up and won't be as vibrant.
 Taste and adjust with more salt, vinegar and oil as needed.